 - Use the correct safety belt buckle for that seating position. - Insert the belt tongue into the proper buckle until you hear a snap and feel it latch.
-Make sure the tongue is securely fastened in the buckle. - Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child seat and the release button, to prevent accidental unbuckling. - Place your vehicle seat back in the upright position. - Put the safety belt in the automatic locking mode.
+Make sure the tongue is securely fastened in the buckle.

+- Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child seat and the release button, to prevent accidental unbuckling. - Place the vehicle seat upon which the child seat will be installed in the upright position. - Put the safety belt in the automatic locking mode.
 See Step 5.
 This vehicle does not require the use of a locking clip.

-Perform the following steps when installing the child seat with combination lap/shoulder belts:
+Perform the following steps when installing the child seat with combination lap and shoulder belts: